 Safe Zone Level 1 TrainingOctober 26 from 2:00-4:00 PM (CMU 203) Safe Zone training for MSUM and M State faculty/staff.
 Registration required.
 Please complete the following Safe Zone Training Registration Form, or pick one up in CMU 120.

-Diversity Dialogue: New AmericansOctober 27 from 3:00-4:00 PM (Intercultural Center - CMU 121)More information will be posted soon!
+Diversity Dialogue: New AmericansOctober 27 from 3:00-4:00 PM (Intercultural Center - CMU 121)Facilitated by MSUM Professor C. Munene Mugi.

 Opening Pipe CeremonyNovember 1 at 12:00 PM (Library Porch)Opening Pipe Ceremony will be held to kick off Native American Heritage Month at MSUM.

-Ojibwe Language Table with Roger TibbettsNovember 7, 14, 21, 28 (Intercultural Center - CMU 121, November 14 session held in American Indian Center - CMU 115)Join students, staff, faculty, and community members as we learn the Ojibwe language!
-This will be a fun and informal opportunity to learn and practice the Ojibwe language.
+Ojibwe Language Table with Roger TibbettsNovember 7, 14, 28 at 12:00 PM (Intercultural Center - CMU 121, November 14 session held in American Indian Center - CMU 115)Join students, staff, faculty, and community members as we learn the Ojibwe language!
+This will be a fun and informal opportunity to learn and practice the Ojibwe language with Robert Tibbetts, White Earth Nation.
 All levels of comprehension are welcome and weekly participation is not required.
-Attend as your schedule allows.

 Dates listed are tentative and subject to change.
 Dates, times, and locations will be updated once confirmed.
 All events are free and open to the public, unless otherwise indicated.